Pediatric Orthopedic Surgeons treating Amniotic Band Syndrome

 The treatment of a broken bone in a child depends on the type and location of the fracture.
 Common treatments include:

-• Casting: For stable fractures, a cast is applied to immobilize the bone and promote healing.
-The cast is typically worn for several weeks.
+• Casting: For stable fractures, our doctor will apply a cast to immobilize the bone and promote healing.
+Patients should wear casts for several weeks.

-• Splinting: Some fractures may be treated with a splint, which is less rigid than a cast and may be used when the bone needs some mobility for proper healing.
+• Splinting: Some fractures may be treated with a splint, rather than a cast and may be used when the bone needs some mobility for proper healing.

 • Surgery: In cases of complex or displaced fractures, surgery may be required to align and secure the bone with hardware, such as pins, plates, or screws.
 Recovery times vary depending on the specific fracture and the child’s age, but it can range from a few weeks to several months.
 Children generally heal faster than adults, but it’s essential to follow the healthcare provider’s instructions for a successful recovery.